lanmower/hyper-https-boilerplate/readme.md

 wgqalthnpdijvxhojamcidjwwlftsm37rrcqmctwkhd3ao6vy7na.matic.ml

-you set that up in your site config in the greenlock.d config file, and your email address in the bottom of the file and you're set, just rerun the app!
+you set that up in your site config in the greenlock.d config file, make sure to remove the example part of its filename and your email address in the bottom of the file and you're set, just rerun the app!

 if configured properly, you'll see an output like this: